Level of Study

 - Approved reading list and compulsory participation in supervision meetings (at least three meetings).

-All compulsory requirements must be approved in the semester of instruction in order to receive ¿approved.¿
+All compulsory requirements must be approved in the semester of instruction in order to take the exam.

-Compulsory assignments and attendance are valid only for the term in which the paper is handed in.
+Compulsory assignments and attendance are valid only for the term in which they are approved.

 Forms of Assessment

 Examination Support Material

 A grading scale from A to F, where A is the top grade and F is fail.

 Autumn and spring